alttch/finac/doc/readme.rst

 =======================================

-Finac is a library and function set for Jupyter/ipython, which provides a double-entry bookkeeping database.
+Finac is a library and function set for Jupyter/ipython, which provides the double-entry bookkeeping database.

 Finac is simple, open and free.
 It can work with SQLite or any database supported by SQLAlchemy (tested: SQLite, MySQL, PostgreSQL).

-You can use Finac either in interactive mode with `Jupyter <https://jupyter.org/>`__,
+Finac can be used either in the interactive mode with `Jupyter <https://jupyter.org/>`__,
-`Spyder-IDE <https://www.spyder-ide.org/>`__, ipython or other similar environment or embed Finac library into own projects.
-The library may be used in accounting applications as well it’s useful for the fin-tech services.
+`Spyder-IDE <https://www.spyder-ide.org/>`__, ipython or other similar environment or Finac library can be embedded into 3rd party projects.
+The library can be used in accounting applications and is useful for fin-tech services.

-Finac supports multiple currencies, simple transactions, double-entry bookkeeping transactions, watches overdrafts, balance limits and has many useful features, which make accounting simple and fun.
+Finac supports multiple currencies, simple transactions, double-entry bookkeeping transactions, watches overdrafts, balance limits and has got many useful features, which make accounting simple and fun.

 Install